Electric Daisy Carnival: 2010–2019

 In 2018, EDC Orlando was held at Tinker Field from November 9–10.
 EDC Las Vegas was held at the Las Vegas Motor Speedway from May 18–20; the festival was moved from its traditional June scheduling so that it will be held in relatively cooler conditions.
 The festival also introduced on-site camping (including rentable campers and RV parking) and earlier opening times in order to reduce traffic congestion.
-An estimated 411,400 people attended the festival over the three days.
+An estimated 411,400 people attended the festival over the three days, which a record for the festival.
 EDC Mexico in Mexico City was planned for February 24–25 at Autodromo Hermanos Rodriguez.
 EDC Japan was held in Chiba, Japan May 12 & 13 at Zozo Marine Stadium and Makuhari Beach Park.
 Heavy Rains caused equipment issues.
 EDC China in Shanghai, April 29 & 30, debut at Shanghai International Music Park.

-In 2019, EDC Las Vegas returned to the Las Vegas Motor Speedway for May 17–19.
+In 2019, EDC Las Vegas returned to the Las Vegas Motor Speedway for May 17–19 with a record of 465,000 people in attendance.
 On the second day, high winds forced stage closures.
 Due to wording of the message displayed on screens, and the played audio message instructing them to "take cover in your car", some attendees were led to believe that the entire festival was being shut down for the night and subsequently left the speedway.
 Upon learning at the exit that only certain areas were closed for safety precautions some people tried to re-enter the grounds but were not allowed back in due to the event's strict no-reentry policy.
 Las Vegas police announced 65 arrests during the festival, including 2 DUIs and 51 felony or gross misdemeanor arrests.
 EDC Mexico in Mexico City returned to Autodromo Hermanos Rodriguez for February 23–24, 2019.
 EDC Orlando is now held for 3 days, instead of the normal 2 days.
 It will remain at Tinker Field, outside of Camping World Stadium.
 EDC Japan was held in Chiba on May 11 & 12, 2019 at ZOZO Marine Stadium & Makuhari Beach Park.
 EDC Korea was held on 31 August & 1 September at Seoul Land, Gwacheon, South Korea.

 2020–present

 In 2020, EDC Mexico in Mexico City was held at Autódromo Hermanos Rodríguez for February 28–March 2.
 It was announced that the 2020 festival would utilize more of the Las Vegas Motor Speedway grounds, with Rotella pointing out that the speedway had removed a large number of RV hookups that had made certain areas of the grounds unusable.
-The festival was originally scheduled to take place from May 15–17, but was postponed to October 2–4 due to the COVID-19 pandemic.
-A virtual festival, streamed live on Twitch and YouTube, took place during the original scheduled dates.
-However, in August 2020, the October date was announced as cancelled.
+The festival was originally scheduled to take place from May 15–17, but was postponed to October 2–4, and then ultimately cancelled, due to the COVID-19 pandemic.